Analysis of BDDC preconditioners for non-conforming polytopal hybrid discretisation methods: Application to discontinuous skeletal methods

 For $d=2$, we consider $N_p = 6, 12, 24, 48, 96, 192, 384, 768$ processors, and test local problem sizes $H/h = 8$ and $H/h = 16$.
 Figures~\ref{fig:WeakScalabilityTestsSimplicial} and~\ref{fig:WeakScalabilityTestsPolytopal} report the number of FGMRES iterations for simplicial and polygonal meshes, respectively.
 For $d=3$, we use $N_p = 8, 16, 32, 64, 128, 256, 512, 768, 1536, 3072$ and $H/h = 4$, with results shown in Figure~\ref{fig:WeakScalabilityTests3D} for tetrahedral meshes.

 The results demonstrate that, for fixed $H/h$, the number of iterations remains essentially constant as $N_p$ increases, confirming the weak scalability and the theoretical condition number bounds established in Theorem~\ref{thm:bddc}.
 We also observe a mild increase in iteration counts as $H/h$ grows, in agreement with the theoretical predictions.
+Note that the number of global DoFs is the number of processors times the number of DoFs per processor, which is fixed in each plot.
+Thus, the plots effectively also show how the number of iterations depend on the total number of DoFs in a weak scalability test.